Learning Home Catalog Composer

 Classical information

-To describe quantum information and how it works, we will begin with an overview of information.
-Some readers may wonder why we choose to devote so much attention to classical information in a course on quantum information, but there are good reasons.
-For one, although quantum and classical information are different in some pretty spectacular ways, their mathematical descriptions are actually quite similar.
+Some may wonder why so much attention is paid to classical information in a course on quantum information, but there are good reasons.
+For one, although quantum and classical information are different in some spectacular ways, their mathematical descriptions are actually quite similar.

 Some readers may already be familiar with the material to be discussed in this section, while others may not — but the discussion is meant for both audiences.
 In addition to highlighting the aspects of classical information that are most relevant to an introduction to quantum information, this section introduces the Dirac notation, which is often used to describe vectors and matrices in quantum information and computation.
-As it turns out, the Dirac notation is not specific to quantum information: it can equally well be used in the context of classical information, as well as for many other settings in which vectors and matrices arise.
+As it turns out, the Dirac notation is not specific to quantum information; it can equally well be used in the context of classical information, as well as for many other settings in which vectors and matrices arise.

 Classical states and probability vectors